Frp Holdings Ord - Asset Resilience Ratio

 Latest as of June 2024: 40.14%

 Frp Holdings Ord (FRPH) has an Asset Resilience Ratio of 40.14% as of June 2024.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Frp Holdings Ord (FRPH) financial obligations for a breakdown of total debt and financial obligations.
+Check Frp Holdings Ord (FRPH) strategic investment index to assess the company's strategic physical and investment asset allocation.

 Liquid Assets